joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 **uri_escape** returns a URI escaped string, useful when generating URL query strings

+### Tags added by Huginn

+**credential** returns the stored user credential for the given credential name.
+Usage: `{% credential USER_CREDENTIAL_NAME %}`, note there a no quotes around the credential name; the name is case sensitive and has to match the store user credential name exactly.

 ### More complete usage example

 In this example a HipchatAgent will consume events emitted by an BasecampAgent.